Ecosystem relaunchNSS Background Remover

 What this means when you sit down to edit

 Translated into practice, the honest real-versus-classical design changes how you should approach a real editing task.
-If you are working on something where quality is paramount — a portrait to restore, an old photo to colorize, a background to generate convincingly — it is worth being on a capable machine with a working GPU and giving the models a moment to download, because that is where the real models genuinely outperform.
+If you are working on something where quality is paramount — a low-resolution image to upscale sharply, a fine-haired subject to cut cleanly off a busy background — it is worth being on a capable machine with a working GPU and giving the models a moment to download, because that is where the real models genuinely outperform.
 If you are doing something quick and forgiving — a rough cleanup, a fast preview, a low-stakes edit on whatever device is to hand — the classical baseline gives you an instant, usable result without the wait, and that is often exactly the right trade rather than a compromise.

 The "honest everywhere" part is the point